ARDivekar/TypeScript-on-the-Browser-Starter/README.md

     Over time, as we add more features, a particular application library will use more and more features of another application/vendor library, but we expect the larger the dependency graph between application and vendor libraries will be fairly constant.
 So, by making each application library a separate bundle, the client can cache entire application libraries.

     This is different from the standard way of doing things, which is to create two bundles: `app.bundle.js`, `vendor.bundle.js`.
-The disadvantage of this method is that if we build all vendor libraries into a single bundle and application libraries into a single bundle, then every import that is added/removed in the application code will cause a corresponding addition/removal of code in both the bundle, thus changing its hash and preventing clients from caching it.
+The disadvantage of this method is that since we build all vendor libraries into a single bundle and application libraries into a single bundle, then every import that is added/removed in the application code will cause a corresponding addition/removal of code in the vendor bundle too, thus changing the hashes of both bundles and preventing clients from caching them.

     By using the [modular TypeScript structure](#modular-typescript-structure), we ensure that a change in the code of any application library will not affect the output bundle of any of its dependents, and vice verca.
 Caching is thus maximized.